Hammam Accessories: Must-Haves for the Best Experience

 In hammam buildings, the walls are lined with separate sinks, called “kurna” in Turkish.
 What beautiful surrounding!
 You will sit next to cold and hot water taps and fill up your hammam bowl with warm water at your desired temperature.
 The water run over the highest level of kurna and unlike regular basins, marble kurna doesn’t have any drainer at the bottom.

-Hamam bowl and İbrik
+Hamam Bowl and İbrik

 You can take a bath by reaching the water from kurna with the help of “hamam tası” (hammam bowl) and then pouring warm water over your body.
 These bowls were traditionally made of silver, copper, and brass, hand hammered, with relief or inlay technique, and consisted of fluted, vegetal, animal, or geometric motifs.